 If at any point during the study you have questions about your participation, we encourage you to reach out to us at 215-349-5713.

-- Medical Record entry, where the ACCELERATE Registry Team will request and extract data from patient medical records into the registry,
+- Medical Record entry, where the ACCELERATE Team will request and extract data from patient medical records into the study,

 - Patient Portal, where patients can fill in surveys and share their own experiences with Castleman disease,